Guidance for managers

 - (If the employee is on a secondment) how to manage flex time or Time Off In Lieu (TOIL), annual and personal leave, and access to your agency’s systems so employees can view their payslip.

-The details from this discussion should be set out in a written agreement (at minimum an email for informal arrangements).
+The details from this discussion should be set out in a written agreement (at minimum an email for micro-assignments or other informal arrangements).
 Your HR practitioners will be able to help determine the most appropriate arrangement for the move.
 More information about the different types of arrangement can be found on the mobility fundamentals page .
 Each type will have different impacts on your employee, so make sure your employee understands how they will be affected.

 For temporary moves with a strong professional development component, a Mobility Plan will help you identify the objectives of the move, and how the employee will use their skills upon their return.
 Using the Mobility Plan template is a helpful way to facilitate these discussions with your employee and their host manager.
 In a secondment arrangement, a Mobility Plan can be attached to any relevant Memorandum of Understanding (MoU) or secondment agreement.
 Consult your HR practitioners for further information on MoUs and secondment agreements.